-Do a closet
+Do a Closet Slim-down

 As in, get moving and organizing your closet and dresser drawers.
 "All movement burns calories—and standing and moving in any way is always a win when compared to sitting," say The Nutrition Twins, Lyssie Lakatos, RDN, CDN, CFT and Tammy Lakatos Shames, RDN, CDN, CFT, and authors of The Nutrition Twins' Veggie Cure.
 "Do it for 35 minutes and you can burn up to 100 calories!"

 Clean Under Your Bed

 If you haven't caught the fever of Spring Cleaning Season yet, here's another good suggestion that's in the same vein as the above idea.
 By getting down and dirty under your bed, you'll burn calories while also dealing with the dust bunnies that could be hindering your easy breathing while sleeping.
 Check out these 12 Ways Your Home is Making You Fat, which also has tips on torching calories while doing chores!

 Do Some Simple Yoga Moves